rupal20ag/Cricket-Analysis/README.md

-# Cricket-Analysis- Using Python and SQL
+# Cricket-Analysis- Using Python and POWER BI